 - Now, copy all your WordPress files, including .htaccess, to your local computer through FTP or cPanel.

-- Login to your cPanel and go to phpMyAdmin.
+- Log in to your cPanel and go to phpMyAdmin.

-- Click on Export on top of the page.
-Keep the default Quick option and press Go to download backup of database to your local computer.
+- Keep the default Quick option and press Go to download the backup of the database to your local computer.

 - At cPanel, go to MySQL Database.

 - Create a new MySQL User.